vkadlcik/DB48X-on-DM42/help/db48x.md

 ## MinimumSignificantDigits

-Select the minimum number of significant digits before switching to scientific notation in `FIX` mode.
+Select the minimum number of significant digits before switching to scientific notation in `FIX` and `SIG` mode.
+The default value is `3`, meaning that at least 3 significant digits will be shown.

-The default value is 0, which is similar to how HP calculators before the HP Prime perform.
+A value of 0 is similar to how HP calculators before the HP Prime perform.
 For example, with `2 FIX`, the value `0.055` will display as `0.06`, and `0.0055` will display as `0.01`.

 A higher value will switch to scienfic mode to show at least the given number of digits.
 For instance, with `2 FIX`, if the value is `1`, then `0.055` will still display as `0.06` but `0.0055` will display as `5.50E-3`.
 If the value is `2`, then `0.055` will display as `5.5E-2`.
 A setting of `1` correspond to what the HP Prime does.

 A value of `-1` indicates that you do not want `FIX` mode to ever go to scientific notation for negative exponents.
 In that case, `0.00055` will display as `0.00`.
+This corresponds to how older HP calculators render numbers.

 ## TrailingDecimal